dzaima/grr/README.md

 #### JIT symbol map

 An attempt is made to read `/tmp/perf-<pid>.map` for JIT symbol ranges (disassembly not included).
-The file format is the same as that expected by `perf report`, that is, lines of `hexAddress hexLength name` - e.g. a line of `12AB C my function` represents a function starting at `0x12AB`, 12 bytes long, and the name `my function`.
+The file format is the same as that expected by `perf report`, that is, lines of `hexAddress hexLength name` - e.g. a line of `12AB E my function` represents a function starting at `0x12AB`, 14 bytes long, and the name `my function`.